MBATech-NMIMS-2021/CPP/Notes/Classmates Note's/Sam Varghese/Theory/CPP.md

 <hr>

-- The `sizeof()` function takes wither a type, or a variable as argument, and then returns the size in bytes of the object.
+- The `sizeof()` function takes wether a type, or a variable as argument, and then returns the size in bytes of the object.

 <hr>